digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Possibilities are limitless when using Knative Eventing.
 For example, you can replace the simple delivery mechanism with a complex delivery one that uses channels or brokers.
 Then, you can have multiple subscribers responding to all kind of events.
 For example, you can have a dedicated setup where based on the type of event that gets fired, a different Tekton Pipeline is triggered, such as:

-1. When a PR is opened, you would have a subscriber that triggers a dedicated pipelines which runs only application tests, and validates the PR.
+1. When a PR is opened, a specific subscriber gets notified, and triggers a dedicated pipeline which runs only application tests (thus validating PRs).
-2. When code is pushed to the main branch, you would have a subscriber that triggers the standard CI/CD pipeline.
+2. When code is merged in the main (or development) branch, another subscriber gets notified, and triggers a dedicated CI/CD pipeline.

 **Note:**

-Tekton knows how to filter events as well, via [Interceptors](https://tekton.dev/vault/triggers-main/interceptors).
-The main idea used in this tutorial is to show you another way of processing events and triggering Tekton pipelines by using Knative Eventing.
+Tekton EventListeners know how to filter events as well, via [Interceptors](https://tekton.dev/vault/triggers-main/interceptors).
+The main idea used in this tutorial is to show you another way of processing events, and triggering Tekton pipelines by using Knative Eventing.

 Typical GitHubSource CRD definition looks like below: